Europe keeps Solheim Cup after first-ever tie against US. Home-crowd favorite Ciganda thrives again

 CASARES, Spain (AP) — It took the home-crowd favorite to help Europe do just enough to keep the Solheim Cup.

-With a big finish by Spaniard Carlota Ciganda on Sunday, the Europeans retained the Solheim Cup after securing a first-ever tie with the United States.
+With a big finish by Spaniard Carlota Ciganda on Sunday, the Europeans retained the Solheim Cup after securing a first-ever tie, 14-14, with the United States.

+“There’s nothing like this,” Ciganda said.
+“To play in Spain in front of your home crowd, and to have my name being chanted, it’s really amazing, very special and just something that I won’t forget.”

 The U.S. needed a win to get the trophy back after two consecutive losses against Europe in the top team event in women’s golf.
-The Europeans had never previously won three in a row against the Americans.
+It’s the first time Europe has secured three straight Solheim Cups against the United States.

-The teams split the 12 decisive singles matches to finish tied 14-14 with Europe doing just enough to keep the trophy.
+The teams split the 12 decisive singles matches on the final day to finish tied with jubilant Europe keeping the trophy.

-Ciganda, the only Spaniard in the European team, came up with two superb approach shots on the closing holes and made the near tap-in putts for consecutive birdies that secured the clinching 14th point for Europe.
+Ciganda, the only Spaniard in the European team, came up with two superb approach shots on the closing holes — including on the 145-yard par-3 17th — and made the near tap-in putts for consecutive birdies that secured the clinching 14th point for Europe.

 She beat Nelly Korda 2 and 1 for her fourth straight victory after sitting out the opening session on Friday morning.
 She was the only player to win four matches this week.